piedcipher/hackerearth-api/README.md

             [('1', '2', '3'), ('1', '3', '2'), ('2', '1', '3'), ('2', '3', '1'), ('3', '1', '2'), ('3', '2', '1')]
             ['0 is a number', '1 is a number', '2 is a number', '3 is a number', '4 is a number']

-        2) Successful execution response log with emojis:
+        2) Successful execution response log without emojis:
             Memory Limit: 262144
             Memory Used: 64
             Time Limit: 5